 However, it’s important to remember that evidence on whether vitamin D supplementation is beneficial is mixed, and more research is needed.
 An adequate and safe dose is yet to be determined.

-Consider speaking with a healthcare professional before trying vitamin D to manage your symptoms.
+Consider speaking with your doctor before trying vitamin D to manage your symptoms.